 We are committed to sharing resources that can be integrated into existing learning within the Facing Community.
 These include a range of guides for engaging with diverse communities, a timeline of key milestones in the development of an international framework on hate crime recording and data collection and graphics and videos that explain what hate crime data is important and how data gets lost during the criminal justice process.
 Our own and others’ research directly informs the development of our in-person and online learning.

-Facing Facts has been recognised as a resource by the Fundamental Rights Agency, the Organisation for Cooperation and Security in Europe (OSCE) and cited in academic research.
+Facing Facts has been recognised as a best practice by the Fundamental Rights Agency, the Organisation for Security and Co-operation in Europe (OSCE) and cited in academic research.
+We reflect on our work through regular blog-posts.